UCU Industrial action

 The University reserves its right to withhold more, in the event of an escalation of the industrial action.

 To clarify, we will not make deductions for partial performance if you are meeting the requirements of your contract in full.
-However, if you were to decide to take part in the continuous action short of a strike and did not fulfill all the requirements of your contract and the University decides to deduct pay for partial performance, you would consequently not be entitled to your contractual pay from the date when you started participating in the action.
+However, if you take part in the continuous ASOS, and do not fulfil all your contractual requirements, the University may deduct pay for partial performance.
+If this happens, you would not be entitled to your contractual pay from the date you started participating in the action.

 vii.
 As a member of USS, what happens to my pension payments and pension benefits when I am on strike?

-For this period of industrial action only (14 to 22 February 2022) USS has put a specific arrangement in place for death in service and incapacity cover to remain available for USS members taking strike action and ASOS including where full contributions are not being maintained.
+For this period of industrial action only (from 1 February to 22 March 2023) USS has put a specific arrangement in place for death in service and incapacity cover to remain available for USS members taking strike action and ASOS including where full contributions are not being maintained.
 This cover will not currently require additional contributions.

-If you do not inform Joanna Brownlow of the specified information by this date confirmed above, I must point out that full contributions (both employers and employees) will not be maintained for you for any days when you are on strike (or in certain situations when undertaking other industrial action) and you will not accrue full pension for that period.
+If you do not inform the Pensions Office of the specified information by this date confirmed above, full contributions (both employers and employees) will not be maintained for you for any days when you are on strike (or in certain situations when undertaking other industrial action) and you will not accrue full pension for that period.

-Please contact Johanna Brownlow]( mailto:firstname.lastname@example.org) if you have any queries in relation to the impact of strike action on AVCs or other pension matters.
+Please contact Johanna Brownlow if you have any queries in relation to the impact of strike action on AVCs or other pension matters.

 viii.
 Am I required to report that I am on strike or taking other industrial action?